sedurCode/nmigen-tutorial/1_install.md

 * Python: See below for Python 3.6+ on WSL.

 * Install yosys, Symbiyosys, yices2, and z3.
+  * Install the following in a location relative to the WSL partitioned directories such as /home/<uname>/wherever-fpga-tools
   * `sudo apt install curl`
   * Now follow the [instructions to install these](https://symbiyosys.readthedocs.io/en/latest/install.html).
 It is highly recommended to follow those instructions, especially for yosys since the git repo has many more fixes than the official release.
   * Note that when you see `-j$(nproc)`, it means to specify the number of processors your CPU has.
 You can't really go wrong by using `-j4`.
 You can go higher if you know you have more.